CederGroupHub/smol/docs/source/index.rst

   Canonical and Semigrand Canonical ensembles using a Metropolis sampler.

-**smol** is built on top of `pymatgen <https://pymatgen.org/>`_ so any pre/post structure analysis can be done seamlessly the various functionality supported there.
+**smol** is built on top of `pymatgen <https://pymatgen.org/>`_ so any pre/post structure analysis can be done seamlessly using the various functionality supported there.

 All classes and functions are designed for easy extension and implementation of new metholody.
 Please refer to the :doc:`developing page </developing>` for